 Unfortunately most issuers won't disclose their credit card activation time limit.
 But a fair assumption, based on what most cardholders report, is between 60 and 90 days.
 Nevertheless, your card will appear on your credit report even if you don't activate it.
 That won't drastically affect your credit score.
 But it will improve your credit utilization ration ratio, even if you never activate the card.… read full answer

-The easiest way you can activate Visa credit cards is either through the issuer’s website , or by calling the number on the back of your card.
+The easiest way you can activate Visa credit cards is either through the issuer’s website, or by calling the number you see on the back of your card.
 Different cards will have different options.
 When you receive your Visa card in the mail, it should come with a set of instructions for activating.
 It’s hard to give specifics because the exact instructions for each issuer are different.
-But we can take you through the basics of each method.… read full answer
+But we can take you through the basics of each method. … read full answer

 Here’s how to activate Visa credit cards: